ibm-cloud-docs/hpc-ibm-spectrumlsf/fixpack-support.md

 ## Scenarios
 {: #fixpack-scenario}

-If you set the `lsf_version` to FP14, the corresponding FP14 images must be used.
+If you set the `lsf_version` to FP14, corresponding FP14 images must be used across all the LSF cluster nodes (Deployer/Login/Management/Compute).
 The same applies for FP15.
 Using mismatched images for different LSF versions, result in deployment failure, as required packages may be missing.

 **For example:** When the `lsf_version` is set as fixpack_15 and the image under `login_instance` is set as "hpc-lsf-fp14-compute-rhel810-v1" then our automation ensures to validate and throws an error message.
 So always ensure that the images are set based upon the required fixpack version.